800-214-0957 info@blackbottleit.com

 • Do you have a Cybersecurity Awareness Training Program?

-• Who is your CISO; one must be identified in WISP!
+• Who is your CISO; one must be identified in your WISP!

 • Do you know what systems contain sensitive client data and how it’s protected?

-• What’s your process to communicate your plan?
+• What’s your process to communicate your plan across the organization?

-There’s no time for sleeping.
-Failure to comply could subject your organization to legal liability, penalties, and fines.
+There’s no time for complacency.
+Failure to comply could subject your organization to legal liability, regulatory penalties, client lawsuits, and reputational damage that takes years to repair.

 Let’s Dive a Bit Deeper with AV & EDR: A Better Core Control